lsndr/yuow/README.md

 [![npm downloads](https://img.shields.io/npm/dt/yuow.svg)](https://www.npmjs.com/package/yuow)
 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/lsndr/yuow/blob/master/LICENSE.md)

 `Yuow` is a generic implementation of Unit of Work and Repository patterns.
-It's not a replacement for your current ORM, but a great addition to it.
+It's not a replacement for your current ORM, but a great addition to it escpecially if you use tactical DDD patterns.

 With `Yuow` you can build a truly isolated domain model.